 - Add the milk/oil mixture and slowly turn your mixer up to a medium speed.
 Beat for exactly two minutes

-- Divide into cake pans and bake for 30-40 minutes - check to see if a toothpick comes out clean before removing from the oven
+- Divide into cake pans and bake for 30-40 minutes - check to see if a toothpick comes out clean before removing from the oven.
+Let the cakes cool in the pan for at least 30 minutes before removing them.

 Make the Custard Buttercream

 - Once it's at room temperature, you can start making the frosting.
-Place all the butter in your stand mixer and beat with a whisk attachment on high until pale and fluffy (about three minutes)2 cups Unsalted Butter
+Place all the butter in your stand mixer and beat with a whisk attachment on high speed until pale and fluffy (about 3-5 minutes)4 sticks Unsalted Butter

-- Add the pastry cream one tablespoon at a time until it is all added2 batches Creme Patissiere (vanilla pastry cream)
+- Add the room temperature pastry cream one tablespoon at a time until it is all added, whipping in between additions.Vanilla Pastry Cream

-- Add the vanilla and mix in1 tablespoon Vanilla Extract
+- Add the vanilla and salt and mix in.1 teaspoon Vanilla Extract, ¼ teaspoon Salt

-- At this stage, taste test the buttercream to see how much sweetness you would like to add.
-Add the icing sugar a little at a time, whipping after every addition, until the desired sweetness is reached⅓ cup Icing Sugar
+- At this stage, taste-test the buttercream to see how much sweetness you would like to add.
+Add the powdered sugar a little at a time, whipping after every addition, until the desired sweetness is reached.⅓ cup Powdered Sugar

-- The custard buttercream should be lovely and silky smooth - if it curdles it's usually just a sign that the ingredients were not the same temperature.
-If this happens, just take the bowl and very gently heat the bottom of it over a bain marie and whisk until it comes together again (shouldn't take long), then return to the stand mixer and it should be beautifully silky again!
+- The custard buttercream should be lovely and silky smooth - if it curdles it's usually just a sign that the ingredients were not the same temperature (see notes for how to fix it).

 Assemble the Cake

-- Once completely cooled, cut each of the cakes in half so you should have four thing cake layers.
+- Once completely cooled, cut each of the cakes in half so you should have four thin cake layers.
 I use this cake leveler, but you can also use a serrated knife

-- On top of the thinner layer of custard buttercream, pipe a border of buttercream around the outside of the middle layer, and fill the middle with a pool of the cold custard you reserved in the fridge.
+- On top of the thinner layer of custard buttercream, pipe a border of buttercream around the outside of the middle layer, and fill the middle with half of the cold custard you reserved in the fridge.
 Add the next layer of cake on top

 Jules